dbueno/euforia/README.rst

 ::

-   nix-build -E "with import <nixpkgs> {}; callPackage ./default.nix {}"
+    nix-build .

-and after the build completes, you can run euforia.
+and after the build completes, you can run euforia like so:

 ::